 On Wednesday, it all reached a final crescendo.
-There she was, decked out in her gray and orange robe with her satin CSF sash, her Top 30 student medal and a pretty purple-and-white lei given to her friend's mother, who's on her last high school graduation and better versed than us.
+There she was, decked out in her gray and orange robe with her satin CSF sash, her Top 30 student medal and a pretty purple-and-white lei given to her by a friend’s mother, who’s on her last high school graduation and better versed than us.

 Little Miss picked us out in the crowd right from the start, waving and grinning throughout the ceremony, which wrapped up in a tidy 65 minutes.
 (Bravo, Atascadero High School!)